Dodge Check Engine Light Stays On

 - Wait five seconds.

-- A code will be displayed on the instrument cluster where your vehicle miles display.
+- A code will be displayed on the instrument cluster where your vehicle miles are displayed.
 For example, P0300.

-If your Dodge CEL flashes 10 times at startup, continue to drive your Dodge, and the light should stop blinking within a few days.
-Do NOT drive if the car if the CEL continues to flash when the engine is running.
+If your Dodge CEL flashes ten times at startup, continue to drive your Dodge, and the light should stop blinking within a few days.
+Do NOT drive the car if the CEL continues to flash when the engine is running.

-It is important to understand that if your Dodge check engine light is flashing 10 times, and you take the car for an emission test, it will fail because at least one of the following systems is not ready:
+It is important to understand that if your Dodge check engine light is flashing ten times and you take the car for an emission test, it will fail because at least one of the following systems is not ready: